Belgium destination guides

 Dinant

-Owns the Meuse riverfront, Citadel, church, Sax, Leffe, and gateway extensions.
+Meuse riverfront, Citadel, collegiate church, Sax, Leffe, and nearby extensions.

 Leuven / Mechelen

-Own the Flanders rail-city choices: university and civic density in Leuven, bells, palaces, water, beer, and memory in Mechelen.
+University and civic heritage in Leuven; bells, palaces, water, beer, and Kazerne Dossin in Mechelen.

 Choose if